katyareichert/katyareichert/README.md

 ### Hi there 👋
 I'm Katya!
 I'm an MS in CS student @ Columbia University

-- 🔭 I’m currently working on Color Analysis Website
+- 🔭 I’m currently working on Design for Generative AI
-- 📫 Connect with me: katerinamreichert@gmail.com
+- 📫 Connect with me: katya.reichert@columbia.edu
 - 😄 Pronouns: she/they
 - ⚡ Fun fact: I've traveled to 17 diff states and 22 diff countries!